What is the right to get your data deleted?

-The right to erasure is not absolute.
 The right only applies in the following circumstances:

-- You have objected to the use of your data, and your interests outweigh those of the organisation using it
+- You have objected to the use of your data, and your interests outweigh those of the organisation using it.

-- The organisation has collected or used your data unlawfully
+- The organisation has collected or used your data unlawfully.

-Example: it hasn’t complied with the rules on data protection.
+It hasn’t complied with the rules on data protection.